RebinW/Microsoft-SC-300/00-tenant-setup/01-tenant-identity-baseline.md

 - Blocking legacy authentication protocols
 - Requiring users to perform MFA when necessary
 - Protecting privileged activities like access to the Azure portal

+When we get further into the labs and start implementing more advanced features, I will then replace the security defaults with conditional access policies alligned to risk, roles and applications aswell.

+**Security defaults enabled in Entra Admin Center:**
 ![Security defaults](screenshots/security-defaults.png)